Traveler Update: Dining and Retail Closures in North Satellite due to Construction

 Getting To the Airport

-- Peak Traffic Congestion often occurs on the Departure level from approximately 4:30 a.m. to 7:30 a.m.
+- Avoid driving during peak traffic congestion - often occurs on the Departure level from approximately 4:30 a.m. to 7:30 a.m.
 During the middle of the day, from 11:00 a.m. to 2:00 p.m., both Arrival and Departure drives experience backups.
 In the evenings, the Arrivals drive experiences heavy traffic from about 8:30 p.m. to 12:30 a.m.
 Congestion tends to also occur during holidays, arrive early to allow time to travel in case of traffic.
+Going to the opposite drive of the congestion helps get you out of a traffic crunch or use other modes of transportation to get to the airport.

 - Go Opposite — In the morning, drop off passengers on the Arrivals level.
 In the evenings, arrange to meet your passengers on the Departures level.
 Going opposite gets you out of the traffic crunch.
 Another example — many arriving passengers do not check bags so they are already on the Departures level when they exit, and easy to pick up.
 If you’re picking up passengers, make sure they are there before going to the drive.
 It will take some time for them to walk from the plane or pickup bags.